damieneagles/VS2022Off-Line-Installer/README.md

 # Microsoft Visual Studio 2022 Off-Line-Installer
 Builds a Visual Studio 2022 Offline Installer for local intranet use.

 NOTE - Needs some config.
+(It says it has a virus, but I can't find one...
+Must be the powershell script .ps1... proceed at your own risk...)

 1. Install IIS
 2. Add MimeType for .ps1 (See Diagram below)